Vágs Kappróðrarfelag: The Boats of Vágs Kappróðrarfelag

+Svalan is a 6-mannafar rowing boat belonging to Vágs Kappróðrarfelag.
+Built in 2012 by boat builder Sámal Hansen, Svalan combines traditional Faroese boat-building methods with modern design to ensure both durability and competitive performance.
+The boat is used in the men’s 6-mannafar category and has been an important part of the club’s fleet for regional and national rowing competitions.
+Its name, meaning “The Swallow,” reflects the boat’s swift and agile nature on the water.

 Faroese Champions

 Rowing is a very old tradition in the Faroe Islands, and rowing competitions go back a long time.
 But in the old days it was more for fun and not organized in competitions.
 In 1973 the regular rowing competitions, which are called Faroese Championships in Rowing (FM) started in the Faroe Islands.
 The Faroese name for these competitions is FM, short for Føroyameistaraheitið.
 Since 1973 Vágs Kappróðrarfelag has won 5 Faroese Championships: